MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 - Support for [Advanced user criteria permissions](https://docs.servicenow.com/bundle/xanadu-servicenow-platform/page/product/knowledge-management/task/create-user-criteria-record-in-knowledge-management.html).

 ## Limitations
 - If both Knowledge base and Knowledge article level permissions are defined, then only article-level permissions are honored.
+Knowledge base level permissions are not considered & hence does not apply to the artciles
-- Does not index attachments.
+- Does not index attachments & comments.
+- Does not support reading contents from out of the box or custom knowledge article templates like FAQs, How to, What Is or KCS article templates.

 ## Prerequisites
 - **ServiceNow Instance URL**: To connect to your ServiceNow data, you need your organization's ServiceNow instance URL.
 Your organization's ServiceNow instance URL typically looks like `https://your-organization-name.service-now.com`.
 (Don’t have one?
 [Check how to create a test instance](https://www.youtube.com/watch?v=OTdzVLqpFHY))